Course

 The majority of Americans (80%) say they would prefer to be cared for and die at home and yet only 36% of us receive hospice care (10).

-The intention of palliative care is to give information to a patient and their family so they can determine their goals and desired outcomes when faced with a serious or debilitating illness.
-Patients are usually referred to palliative care at the onset of a serious illness.
-The palliative care team is usually a team of professionals, including physicians, NPs, and RNs.
+Palliative care aims to inform patients and their families so they can determine their goals and desired outcomes when faced with a severe or debilitating illness.
+Patients are usually referred to palliative care at the onset of a severe disease.
+The palliative care team comprises professionals, including physicians, N.P.s, and R.N.s.
 In some cases, the team may also include social workers and chaplains.

-This program aims to improve the patient’s and their family’s quality of life by relieving pain, illness-related symptoms, and stress of dealing with a debilitating illness.
-Palliative care can include the management of pain, the reduction of side effects (i.e. nausea, vomiting, and sleeplessness), but may also be of assistance in the following services:
+This program aims to improve the patient’s and their family’s quality of Life by relieving pain, illness-related symptoms, and the stress of dealing with a debilitating illness.
+Palliative care can include the management of pain and the reduction of side effects (i.e., nausea, vomiting, and sleeplessness), but may also be of assistance in the following services:

 • Minimizing pain and discomfort